-UNAIDS brings together in the AIDS response the efforts and resources of ten UN system organizations.
-The ten UNAIDS cosponsoring organizations are:
+UNAIDS brings together in the AIDS response the efforts and resources of eleven UN system organizations.
+The eleven UNAIDS cosponsoring organizations are:

-Office of the United Nations High Commissioner for Refugees (UNHCR) United Nations Children's Fund (UNICEF) World Food Programme (WFP) United Nations Development Programme (UNDP) United Nations Population Fund (UNFPA) United Nations Office on Drugs and Crime (UNODC) International Labour Organization (ILO) United Nations Educational, Scientific and Cultural Organization (UNESCO) World Health Organization (WHO) World Bank
+Office of the United Nations High Commissioner for Refugees (UNHCR) United Nations Children's Fund (UNICEF) World Food Programme (WFP) United Nations Development Programme (UNDP) United Nations Population Fund (UNFPA) United Nations Office on Drugs and Crime (UNODC) UN Women International Labour Organization (ILO) United Nations Educational, Scientific and Cultural Organization (UNESCO) World Health Organization (WHO) The World Bank

-Principles for Cosponsorship
+X Principles for Cosponsorship

-The following guiding principles for Cosponsoring organizations were confirmed and agreed in 2004 by the Committee of Cosponsoring Organizations and endorsed by the 15th Programme Coordinating Board meeting in June 2004.
+The following revised guiding principles for the Cosponsoring Organizations were confirmed and agreed by the Committee of Cosponsoring organizations and presented to the Programme Coordinating Board at its 47th meeting in December 2020.